 With Arsenal doing so well to neutralise the Chelsea attacking threat, thanks to the pressing, and the absence of a genuine striker, Chelsea were a bit bereft of options and ideas at the sharp end of the pitch.
 Usually, the Blues look to Eden Hazard for a touch of magic but the Belgian was tied down quite effectively by Hector Bellerin as mentioned before.

 Still, there was no denying the pace in the Chelsea forward line.
 None of Oscar, Willian, Ramires, or Hazard is a slouch, and all possess the ability to run in behind the opposition defence.
 That’s exactly what they did as well.
 Most of the good play from Chelsea came when they had one of these players running in behind, chasing a through ball.
 The Oscar penalty shout, that left the Brazilian injured, was one such chance.
+People can get injured at any time in the beautiful game, and some even speak to a workers’ comp lawyer about it after the fact, but in the heat of this moment, it wasn’t the focus for anyone involved.
+However, this may be something to dwell on after the game.
+Reaching out and researching about workers’ compensation is definitely worthwhile.
+You can find the amount of a workers compensation settlement and other information at the Coriden Glover website.
 Even the chance that fell to Ramires, came after a quick exchange of passes, and an intelligent run from the Brazilian.
 All in all though, Chelsea may have had more shots on target, but except for one Ramires opportunity, they never really looked like scoring.

 What’s interesting is that Chelsea managed a lot more ball possession than last week, and many more passes in the attacking third as well, but looked far less threatening.
 There are two possible reasons for this.
 Firstly, Chelsea didn’t really come to score.
 The full backs stayed firmly behind their wingers, and never even tried to overlap.
 The second reason could possibly be the size of the ground.
 The pitch at the Emirates is a full 239 square metres larger than that at Stamford Bridge.
 This means that teams who sit deep will find it much harder to get higher up the pitch here, than at the Bridge.
 There is a lot more space for the counter attacking side to cover, and long passes become much harder to make.
 While it may not be a direct contributor to the lack of sting in Chelsea’s attack, it possibly played a part.